 We continue to honor her legacy by presenting the second annual Jennifer Dunn-Thomson Scholarship through the Jennifer Dunn-Thomson Fund for America's Future.
 The $5,000 scholarship will be awarded to a female college student who embodies Jennifer's values of leadership, commitment to public service and personal values.
 The recipient of the scholarship may use the money to pay for tuition or an internship on Capitol Hill in Washington, D.C.
-WPC will help the recipient with an internship placement with a member of Congress in the fall of 2014.
+WPC will help the recipient with an internship placement with a member of Congress.

 Applicants must be female and enrolled as an undergraduate or graduate student during the 2016-2017 academic year.
 They must have completed their first year of education at an institution of higher learning. applicants must hold an above-average GPA with good oral and written communication skills.